Loading data

 To efficiently handle files larger than main memory, LiberTEM never loads the

-with run()
+on this object with run()

 run_udf()

-then streams the data from mass storage.
+then streams the data from mass storage

 See Sample Datasets for publicly available datasets for testing.